Corneal ulcer: Treatment

 Proper diagnosis is essential for optimal treatment.
-The cause of the ulcer is to be decided.
-Whether infective or non-infective.
-Bacterial corneal ulcer require intensive fortified antibiotic therapy to treat the infection.
+The cause of the ulcer is to be decided, whether infective or non-infective.
+Bacterial corneal ulcers require intensive fortified antibiotic therapy to treat the infection.
 Fungal corneal ulcers require intensive application of topical anti-fungal agents.
 Viral corneal ulceration caused by herpes virus may respond to antivirals like topical acyclovir ointment instilled at least five times a day.
-Alongside, supportive therapy like pain medications are given, including topical cycloplegics like atropine or homatropine to dilate the pupil and thereby stop spasms of the ciliary muscle.
+Supportive therapy such as pain medications are given, including topical cycloplegics like atropine or homatropine to dilate the pupil and thereby stop spasms of the ciliary muscle.
 Superficial ulcers may heal in less than a week.
 Deep ulcers and descemetoceles may require conjunctival grafts or conjunctival flaps, soft contact lenses, or corneal transplant.
-Proper nutrition, including protein intake and vitamin C are usually advised.
-In cases of keratomalacia, where the corneal ulceration is due to a deficiency of vitamin A, supplementation of the vitamin A by oral or intramuscular route is given.
+Proper nutrition, including protein intake and vitamin C, are usually advised.
+In cases of keratomalacia, where the corneal ulceration is due to a deficiency of vitamin A, supplementation of vitamin A by oral or intramuscular route is given.
 Drugs that are usually contraindicated in corneal ulcer are topical corticosteroids and anesthetics—these should not be used on any type of corneal ulcer because they prevent healing, may lead to superinfection with fungi and other bacteria and will often make the condition much worse.